rhaf21/unit-conversion/README.md

 # rhafael.github.io
-This is my first Javascript Project which is an Imperial/Metrics Conversion.
+This is my first Javascript Project which is an Imperial/Metrics Unit Conversion.
 Enjoy!